The Diamond Guide

 The best color for a diamond is no color.
 Because it is the totally colorless diamond that acts as a prism, allowing light to pass effortlessly through the diamond and be transformed into rainbows of color.
 To give a woman the purest white diamond is to show your true colors as well.

-The color grading scale goes from totally colorless to light yellow.
+The color grading scale (diamond color chart) goes from totally colorless to light yellow.
 The differences between one grade and another are very subtle.